isidzukuri/lib_agregator/lib/web_crawler/readme.md

         sitemap_items_pattern: /((?:http:\/\/chtyvo.org.ua\/)?authors\/(?!letter).+\/.+\/)"/
       })
 ```
+Returns set of urls.
 Will be saved in tmp folder as csv file.

 Data miner obj should have implemented `:call` method which returns hash